 N.B.
-This briefing was based on publicly available information to assist merable of the provide the provide the provide the provided to be exhaustive, and neither North Middlesex Hospital nor the
+This briefing was based on publicly available information to assist mended to be exhaustive, and neither North Middlesex Hospital nor the Royal Free have been involved in its production.

-Royal Free have been involved in its production.
 Briefing on Proposed Future Relationship between North Middlesex Hospital and Royal Free